Giant Cinnamon Roll Recipe

 Instructions

-• Activate the yeast.
+- Activate the yeast.
 In the bowl of a stand mixer, combine yeast, sugar, and warm milk.
-Be careful to use WARM milk (about 100-110 degrees F).
-After about 15 minutes, the yeast should be bubbly and you can proceed.
+Be careful to use WARM milk (about 105-110 degrees F).
+After about 15 minutes, the yeast should be bubbly and you can proceed.1 Tablespoon active dry yeast, 1/4 cup granulated sugar (50 grams), 1 ¼ cup warm 2% milk (225 grams)

-• Add butter and egg.
-Then add the melted butter and the whisked egg, and mix with a spatula to combine.
+- Add butter and egg.
+Then add the melted butter and the whisked egg, and mix with a spatula to combine.1/4 cup unsalted butter, 1 large egg

-• Add salt and flour.
-Then attach the dough hook to the mixer and add the kosher salt and about 3.5 cups of all-purpose flour.
+- Add salt and flour.
+Then attach the dough hook to the mixer and add the kosher salt and three cups of all-purpose flour.
 Start the mixer on low speed, and occasionally scrape the sides of the bowl with a spatula.
 Continue adding flour until you get your desired consistency.
+3 ½ cups all-purpose flour (420 grams), 1 teaspoon kosher salt

-• Add fillings to the dough.
-Pat the dough into a rectangle.
+- Add fillings to the dough.
+Pat the dough into a large rectangle (should measure at about 20×14 inches.
 Spread the softened butter on the dough.
-Sprinkle with brown sugar and cinnamon, leaving a little room at the edges.
+Then sprinkle evenly with brown sugar and cinnamon.1/4 cup unsalted butter, 1/2 cup brown sugar (110 grams), 2 Tablespoons ground cinnamon

-• Bake.
-Preheat your oven to 350 degrees.
-Place pan in the oven and bake for 30-35 minutes, or until golden brown and cooked through.
+- Bake.
+Preheat your oven to 350 degrees F. Place pan in the oven and bake for 30 minutes, or until golden brown and cooked to your liking (we like ours a little gooey).
+If the roll browns too quickly, you can tent it foil during the last 10 minutes or so.

-• Cool.
-Let roll sit for five minutes and then carefully remove to a wire rack.
+- Cool.
+Let roll sit for ten minutes and then carefully remove to a board or tray.

-• Make icing.
+- Make icing.
 Melt butter in medium bowl.
-Add the maple extract, the half and half, and the cinnamon.
-Mix well.
-Then add the sifted powdered sugar and mix ingredients well.
-Adjust icing as needed.
+Add the vanilla extract, the half and half, and the powdered sugar and mix ingredients well.
+Adjust icing as needed.1 ½ Tablespoons unsalted butter, 1 teaspoon vanilla extract, 3 Tablespoons half and half, 1 ¾ cups powdered sugar (210 grams)

-• Add icing.
-Spread the icing on the slightly warm cinnamon roll.
+- Add icing.
+Spread the icing on the slightly warm cinnamon roll, allowing it to seep into all the cracks and crevices of the roll.

-• Serve.
-Use a sharp knife to slice the large cinnamon twist roll.
+- Serve.
+Use a sharp knife to slice the large cinnamon roll into wedges.

 Notes